 Well, it happened.
 The first day of school is officially here!
 Now what?
 Here’s what a typical first day will look like!

 Parents and students will arrive at your classroom door at least 15 minutes prior to the start of the school day, especially on the first day!
-We have found having a poster-sized welcome note displayed outside of the classroom extremely useful.
-It helps both parents and students, giving them confidence in knowing how the morning is going to run as soon as the classroom door is opened.
-Make sure that the note explains that parents were most welcome to come in and help settle their children, but give the parents the opportunity to leave once their child is settled at their own desk.
+We have found having a poster-sized welcome note displayed outside the classroom to be extremely useful.
+It helps both parents and students, giving them confidence in knowing how the morning will run as soon as the classroom door is opened.
+Be sure that the note clearly states that parents are welcome to come in and help their children settle, while also providing the opportunity for parents to leave once their child is settled at their own desk.

-As students enter the room, welcome them, and help them find their name tag.
-This greeting ensures that parents know who the teacher for their child straight away and the students feel welcomed.
-Ensuring students have name tags and their names on the desks fills them with confidence and a sense of belonging as well.
+As students arrive, greet them and help them find their desks by looking for their desk name plate.
+This simple welcome lets parents know who their child’s teacher is straight away and makes students feel at home.
+Having names on desks gives kids confidence and a strong sense of belonging from day one.

-This is a fun activity that will allow for new students to walk around the school and for older students to reacquaint themselves with the school grounds and where their new classroom is located.
-In this scavenger hunt, they will end up in the library, so why not organise to have a back-to-school story picked out to read to them while they are there?
+This is a fun activity that will allow new students to walk around the school and for older students to reacquaint themselves with the school grounds and where their new classroom is located.

 Explore dozens of fun icebreakers and getting-to-know-you printables, or head straight for this super versatile one — the interactive friends in the pond icebreaker display wall, writing prompt, and getting-to-know-you activity in one!